Easonrust/Easonrust/README.md

-## Hi there 👋 I'm Le Yang, a Computer Science graduate student at UC San Diego.
+## Hi there 👋 I'm Ethan(Le) Yang, a Computer Science graduate student at UC San Diego.

 - 🎓 I'm pursuing a Master's Degree in Computer Science with a focus on Distributed Systems and Artificial Intelligence.